-Change(s) in the financial markets have led and may continue to lead to a decline in our Management Fee and Performance Fee revenues.
-Poor performance of our Funds would cause a decline in our AUM, revenue, income and cash flow and could materially adversely affect our ability to raise additional capital in our Funds and make dividend payments.
+Change(s) in the financial markets have led and may continue to lead to a decline in our Management Fee, Performance Fee and Carried Interest revenues.
+Poor performance of our Funds and Limited Partnerships would cause a decline in our AUM, revenue, income and cash flow and could materially adversely affect our ability to raise additional capital in our Funds and Limited Partnerships and make dividend payments.

-Our revenues are dependent upon our Management Fees, which are based on the market value of our AUM, and our Performance Fees, which are based on a combination of the market value of our AUM and the increase in value of our Funds and Managed Accounts above pre-specified performance benchmarks or hurdles.
-See "Description of the Business - Revenues".
+Our revenues are dependent upon our Management Fees, which are based on the market value of our AUM, and our Performance Fees and Carried Interest, which are based on a combination of the market value of our AUM and the increase in value of our Funds, Managed Accounts and Limited Partnerships above pre-specified performance benchmarks or hurdles.
+See "Description of the Business".

-The market value of our AUM and our ability to achieve returns above the pre-specified performance hurdles are impacted by factors beyond our control, as well as the policies and performance of businesses, governments and the financial community.
-A decline in the prices of the securities our Funds and Managed Accounts invest in could result in lower Management Fees and Performance Fees as a result of one or more of the following:
+The market value of our AUM and our ability to achieve returns above the pre-specified performance hurdles are impacted by factors beyond our control, such as the policies and performance of businesses, governments and the financial community.
+A decline in the prices of the securities our Funds, Managed Accounts and Limited Partnerships invest in could result in lower Management Fees, Performance Fees and Carried Interest as a result of one or more of the following:

-- the value of our AUM may decrease; - the returns realized on our AUM may decrease or even be negative; and - our clients may withdraw funds for any number of reasons, including their perception that investments in other markets offer greater opportunity that are not served by us.
+- the value of our AUM may decrease; - the returns realized on our AUM may decrease or even be negative; and - our clients may withdraw funds for any number of reasons, including their perception that Investments in other markets offer greater opportunity that are not served by us.